-Currently, there is no Safety Guide on development and application of Level 3 PSA for NPPs and this gap was highlighted when reviewing the applicability of current Safety Standards to non-water cooled reactors and small modular reactors (SMRs), which is summarised in IAEA Safety Reports Series No. 123.
-The existing IAEA Safety Series No. 50-P-12, representing a high-level, non-prescriptive introduction to the assessment, does not cover the variety of considerations and recent advancements in the area of Level 3 PSAs which form the state-of-the-art methodology for carrying out a Level 3 PSA.
-Therefore, the existing publication cannot be updated or amended to adequately reflect an increasing need for guidance on Level 3 PSAs.
+Currently, there is no Safety Guide on the development and application of Level 3 PSA for NPPs. as mentioned in IAEA Safety Report Series No. 123 when reviewing the applicability of current Safety Standards to non-water cooled reactors and small modular reactors (SMRs).
+The existing IAEA Safety Series No. 50-P-12, representing a high-level, non-prescriptive introduction to the assessment, does not cover the variety of considerations and recent advancements since its publication in the area of Level 3 PSAs which form the state-of-the-art methodology for carrying out a Level 3 PSA.
+Therefore, the existing publication cannot be updated or amended at the level of Safety Guide to adequately reflect an increasing need for guidance on Level 3 PSAs.

-The proposed Safety Guide will provide guidance to perform Level 3 PSAs aiming to evaluate the radiological consequences attributable to individual and societal risk, taking into account the latest developments in the area of Level 3 PSAs and considerations from accumulated practices and Member States' experience, as well as lessons learned from the Fukushima accident.
+The proposed Safety Guide will provide guidance for performing a Level 3 PSA to evaluate the radiological consequences attributable to individual and societal risk, taking into account the latest developments in the area of Level 3 PSAs and considerations from accumulated practices and Member States' experience, as well as lessons learned from the Fukushima Dai-ichi accident (e.g. the dynamics of multi-unit releases, implementation of countermeasures and their effectiveness).

-The proposed Safety Guide will complement the existing set of IAEA Safety Guides on PSA SSG-3 (Rev. 1) and SSG-4 (Rev. 1) and complete the overall PSA framework in the IAEA Safety Standards.
+The proposed Safety Guide will complement the existing set of IAEA Safety Guides on PSA SSG-3 (Rev. 1) and SSG-4 and complete the overall PSA framework in the IAEA Safety Standards, acknowledging the variety of national regulatory approaches on requirements to Level 3 PSA.